|Abbreviation||FT / PT|

 • Pre-thesis Seminar

-Master programme students may choose elective courses from the platforms.
-These courses can be taken in either the first or the second year, or in an optional summer semester after the first year:
+Master programme students may choose elective courses from the below platforms.
+These courses can also be taken in an optional summer semester after the first and the second year:

 6) Practices of Architecture (PA)

 7) History, Theory and Criticism (HTC)

 The pedagogy of the MArch programme is focused on design studios, supported by required core courses and elective seminars in the platforms, namely Material, Ecologies, Locus, Art, Infrastructure, Practices of Architecture (PA), and History, Theory and Criticism (HTC).
 This structure aims to enable students to explore the boundaries of disciplinary knowledge with methodological rigour while engaging critically with the constraints of contemporary practice.
 In the first three semesters of the programme, students select from Design Studio courses offered by staff with a diverse range of backgrounds and expertise.
 These design studios serve as the testing ground for skills and knowledge acquired in seminars and lecture courses.